I've worked in machine shops and mechanical bays. I've gained a lot of real-world knowledge that I'm eager to share.

 Seafoam can be poured directly into the vacuum line.
 The car should be turned on and running at operating temperature while you pour the seafoam into the vacuum line.
 Pour it slowly, making sure not to stall the engine.
 Once about a third of the can is in the intake, shut off the engine and let it soak for 5-10 minutes.
 Then turn the car on again.
 Your exhaust should look extremely dirty.
-You need to drive aggressively for about five miles to rid all of the carbon that has released from the engine components.
+You need to drive aggressively for about five miles to rid all of the carbon that has been released from the engine components.